-Company Details Name of Organization CONCEPCION INDUSTRIAL CORPORATION (CIC or the "Company") Location of Headquarters Muntinlupa City Location of Operations Muntinlupa City Makati City Cabuyao, Laguna Report Boundary: Legal entities (e.g., subsidiaries) included in this report Concepcion-Carrier Air-Conditioning Company (CCAC) Concepcion Durables, Inc. (CDI) Concepcion Midea, Inc. (CMI) Concepcion-Otis Philippines, Inc. (COPI) Concepcion Business Services, Inc. (CBSI) Cortex Technologies Corporation (CTC) Alstra Incorporated (AI) Teko Solutions Asia, Inc. (Teko) Tenex Services, Inc. (Tenex) Business Model, including Primary Activities, Brands, Products, and Services offers and will continue to develop these technologies as the demand for such solutions grows and the benefit payback in terms of reduced energy consumption becomes more widely known and accepted.
+Company Details Name of Organization CONCEPCION INDUSTRIAL CORPORATION (CIC or the "Company") Location of Headquarters Muntinlupa City Location of Operations Muntinlupa City Makati City Cabuyao, Laguna Report Boundary: Legal entities (e.g., subsidiaries) included in this report Concepcion-Carrier Air-Conditioning Company (CCAC) Concepcion Durables, Inc. (CDI) Concepcion Midea, Inc. (CMI) Concepcion-Otis Philippines, Inc. (COPI) Concepcion Business Services, Inc. (CBSI) Cortex Technologies Corporation (CTC) Alstra Incorporated (AI) Teko Solutions Asia, Inc. (Teko) Tenex Services, Inc. (Tenex) Business Model, including Primary Activities, Brands, Products, and Services The Company is primarily a holding company which operates principally through its subsidiaries.
+It is one of the Philippines' most established and leading suppliers of air conditioners, air conditioning solutions, and refrigerators, and has expanded its business beyond being a trusted expert in the air conditioning and refrigeration industries, toward becoming a complete consumer and building and industrial solutions company with a range of solutions and after-market service across multiple international and Philippine brands including Carrier, Toshiba, Condura, Kelvinator, Midea and Otis.
+These solutions are designed to serve a wide array of customers and structure types, from individuals and single families living in small residences to thousands of residents, visitors and workers spread across large residential towers and office buildings, entertainment facilities and commercial and industrial warehouses and factories.
+These solutions are also designed to meet a variety of different needs, such as durability, noise reduction features, aesthetical appeal, varying price points and customized features to match individual requirements.
+Moreover, many of the Company's air conditioning and refrigeration solutions are designed to meet the growing demand for energy efficient technologies, and the Company offers and will continue to develop these technologies as the demand for such solutions grows and the benefit payback in terms of reduced energy consumption becomes more widely known and accepted.
 In addition, the Company offers an array of after-market services such as periodic maintenance, parts supply, repairs and other services intended to support its products through their entire life cycle.
 The Company believes that these after-market services, combined with its wide range of air conditioning and refrigeration products catering to various customer needs, offer customers enhanced value that distinguishes the Company's air conditioning and refrigeration solutions from those of its competitors.
-Reporting Period January 1, 2021 to December 31, 2021 Highest Ranking Person responsible for this report Raul Joseph Concepcion, Chairman and Chief Executive Officer
+Reporting Period January 1, 2022 to December 31, 2022 Highest Ranking Person responsible for this report Raul Joseph Concepcion, Chairman and Chief Executive Officer